+All IRIS employees are regularly reminded and encouraged to inculcate a culture of responsible waste management and disposal with various ongoing campaigns.
 Our Quality and Environmental Management System (QEMS) policy, enforced and overseen by our Safety, Health and Environment (SHE) team, sets forth the proper procedures, coordination, approvals to separate, reuse, recycle, manage and dispose production waste.
-All waste materials are dispensed to and disposed by qualified waste treatment vendors contracted by IRIS.